 - pre-printed fabric kits that come by the yard (some make vests, or stuffed animals, etc…)

 I had great fun making up these mini sewing kits.
 I have included them in male and female donations – everyone needs an emergency kit.

 If you want to include mini sewing kits, but don’t have the time to make your own, I also have purchased several packs of these from Amazon – (they come in a pack of 100) and include 2 buttons, 1 needle, 1 threader, 1 pin and threads in 6 colors.
-I’ve tucked them into all of my pencil cases.
+I’ve also tucked them into all of my pencil cases.
 (These might be great to include in backpack programs and homeless hygiene kits as well.)

 You might want to view all the deals I post at JOY with Purpose!